Skip to main content

 seats = concurrent-agent capacity / active-concurrency ratio

 Use a planning range of 25 to 40 percent, with 40 percent as the conservative default for initial sizing.
 Laguna agent tasks typically take two to three minutes to complete.
 Each active agent occupies a slot for that full duration, so the instantaneous concurrency ratio for agent workloads runs higher than for chat-style models.
 Without real-world telemetry from your deployment, plan against the higher end of the range.
-Pick the lower end (25 percent) when:
+Use 25 percent when:

 • Your deployment has telemetry showing light concurrency